kovzol/RegularNGons/README.md

 The parameter _r_ can be used to restrict outputs to rational values.
 This setting is off by default.

+The parameter _u_ will force searching for unit results.

 ## Examples

 The following theorems have been found by using **RegularNGons**: